 Grant Conditions were created to address the requirements of training entities for financial compliance, internal controls, standards of operation, allowances and expenditures, submissions, and procedures.
 They cover a broad range of areas and topics.

-A current list of training entities (as of fiscal year 2018) appears below.
-This list and the grant amounts awarded to each entity, for the current and prior year, can also be viewed from the Court’s website at the following link:
+Here's a list of training entities as of fiscal year 2018.
+This list and the grant amounts awarded to each entity, for the current and prior year, can also be viewed on the Court of Criminal Appeals' Current Grantees page.

 - Texas Association of Counties